Variance of Squarefull Numbers in Short Intervals: Introduction and Main Results

-Inspired by the recent breakthrough work of Gorodetsky, Matom\"{a}ki, Radizwi\l{}\l{} and Rogers \cite{GMRR} on variance of squarefree numbers in short intervals and arithmetic progressions, we are interested in studying the variance of squarefull numbers in short intervals:
+Inspired by the recent breakthrough work of Gorodetsky, Matom\"{a}ki, Radziwi\l{}\l{} and Rodgers \cite{GMRR} on variance of squarefree numbers in short intervals and arithmetic progressions, we are interested in studying the variance of squarefull numbers in short intervals:

-Our main result is the following. \begin{thm} Given $\epsilon > 0$, $X > 1$ and $H < X^{1/2 - \epsilon}$.
+Our main result is the following. \begin{thm} Given $\epsilon > 0$, $X > 1$ and $X^{3 \epsilon} \le H \le X^{1/2 - \epsilon}$.
 With $y = 2 \sqrt{x} H + H^2$,